* Indicates resources that are not in the PDF.

 Design Conventions

-Protospiel – These events are popping up all around the country and are great for designers to meet, play each other’s games, and provide feedback.
-Locally there is Chicago in September, Madison in November, Milwaukee in April, and Indianapolis in May. protospiel.org
+- Protospiel – These events are popping up all around the country and are great for designers to meet, play each other’s games, and provide feedback.
+Some of the more popular events include Protospiel Online often throughout the year, Chicago in September, Madison in December, Minnesota in January, Milwaukee in April, Indianapolis in May, and the original in Michigan in July.
+But new events are always getting added, so be sure to check back often. protospiel.events * (Just a new link.)

 - UnPub – This is an annual event (plus a number of mini events) great for getting playtesting feedback from the general public.
 They are also great for marketing your game prior to publication or pitching your game to publishers. unpub.net